ECE264AdvancedCProgramming/2018SummerProblems/HW04/README.md

 You can safely assume that each string will not be larger than 500.
 **As the number of strings grow the time taken to compute goes up factorially.
 You can be asured that any test executed to grade your code will not require more than 15 seconds.
 So the number of strings may be quite small**.
+For compilation the file in obj folder is required please do not delete it.
 If you delete it then your code will not compile.
 Following are the files that you will see with the code:
 1. pa04.c - main file for this assignment